ansible/ansible/CONTRIBUTING.md

 Since we place a strong emphasis on testing and code review, it may take a few months for a minor feature to get merged.

 Don't worry though -- we'll also take periodic sweeps through the lower priority queues and give them some attention as well, particularly in the area of new module changes.
-So it doesn't neccessarily mean that we'll be exhausting all of the higher-priority queues before getting to your ticket.
+So it doesn't necessarily mean that we'll be exhausting all of the higher-priority queues before getting to your ticket.

 Release Numbering